-2. Click the Network Detection tab to enter the Network Detection interface.
+2. Click the Network Detection tab to enter the Network Detection menu.

-Figure 12.
-21 Network Detection Interface
+Figure 11.
+20 Network Detection Interface

 - 3. Select a NIC to test network delay and packet loss. - 4.
 Enter the destination address in the text field of Destination Address. - 5.
 Click the Test button to start testing network delay and packet loss.